firemelon96/firemelon96/README.md

 Web Developer | Software Engineer | ReactJS Enthusiast

 👋 Hey there!
-I'm [Your Name], a passionate web developer and software engineer.
+I'm Almujahid Jamion, a passionate web developer and software engineer.
 My expertise lies in PHP, JavaScript, and ReactJS.

 💼 Currently, I'm actively building and contributing to exciting web projects.
 Check out my repositories and let's collaborate!

 🚀 Let's connect and make the web a more dynamic and user-friendly place.
-Reach out to me at [Your Email].
+Reach out to me at almujahid.ibno.jamion@gmail.com.

 #WebDeveloper #SoftwareEngineer #ReactJS #JavaScript #PHP